apache/pulsar/site2/docs/security-kerberos.md

  To make Pulsar internal admin client work properly, you need to set the configuration in the `broker.conf` file as below:
  - Set `brokerClientAuthenticationPlugin` to client plugin `AuthenticationSasl`;
- - Set `brokerClientAuthenticationParameters` to value in JSON string `{"saslJaasClientSectionName":"PulsarClient", "serverType":"broker"}`, in which `PulsarClient` is the section name in above `pulsar_jaas.conf` file, and `"serverType":"broker"` indicates that the internal admin client connects to a Pulsar Broker;
+ - Set `brokerClientAuthenticationParameters` to value in JSON string `{"saslJaasClientSectionName":"PulsarClient", "serverType":"broker"}`, in which `PulsarClient` is the section name in the `pulsar_jaas.conf` file, and `"serverType":"broker"` indicates that the internal admin client connects to a Pulsar Broker;

  Here is an example: